 A person living with AS may experience frequent flare-ups throughout their life.
-Research from 2017 states that people may experience three flare-ups in 3 months, each lasting for up to 2 weeks.

 There are two main types of AS flare-ups: generalized and localized.